PacketSurf/ZSpotifyGUI/README.md

 - Rewrote README.md to look a lot more professional.
 - Added patch to fix edge case crash when downloading liked songs.
 - Made premium account check a lot more reliable.
-- Added experimental podcast support!
+- Added experimental podcast support for specific episodes!

 **v1.6 (20 Oct 2021):**
 - Added Pillow to requirements.txt.